timm/misc/md/19summer/README.md

 always the case?

+The obvious counter-argument is that if no human ever needs to understand our audited model, then it does not need to be comprehensible:

+- For
-The obvious counter-argument is that if no human ever needs to understand our audited model, then it does not need to be comprehensible.
-For example, a neural net could control the carburetor of an internal combustion engine since that carburetor will never dispute the model or ask for clarification of any of its reasoning.
+example, a neural net could control the carburetor of an internal combustion engine since that carburetor will never dispute the model or ask for clarification of any of its reasoning.

-On the other hand, if a model is to be used to persuade software engineers to change what they are doing, it needs to be comprehensible so humans can debate the merits of its conclusions.
+- On the other hand, if a model is to be used to persuade software engineers to change what they are doing, it needs to be comprehensible so humans can debate the merits of its conclusions.

-- Several researchers demand that software analytics models needs to be expressed in a simple way that is easy for software practitioners to interpret [16, 39, 45].
+Several researchers demand that software analytics models needs to be expressed in a simple way that is easy for software practitioners to interpret [16, 39, 45].

 - According
 to Kim et al. [32], software analytics aim to obtain actionable insights from software artifacts that help practitioners accomplish